simonw/covid-19-datasette/README.md

 See [To aid coronavirus fight, The Times releases database of California cases](https://www.latimes.com/california/story/2020-04-06/coronavirus-fight-la-times-releases-its-california-cases-database) for background on the release of this data.

 The data is used for their [Tracking coronavirus in California](https://www.latimes.com/projects/california-coronavirus-cases-tracking-outbreak/) page, which is constantly updated.

+## The Economist

+The Economist publish the data behind their ongoing interactive [Tracking covid-19 excess deaths across countries](https://www.economist.com/graphic-detail/2020/04/16/tracking-covid-19-excess-deaths-across-countries).
+Their [README](https://github.com/TheEconomist/covid-19-excess-deaths-tracker/blob/master/README.md) describes the data sources they use for individual countries in detail.

+This data is imported into the [economist_excess_deaths](https://covid-19.datasettes.com/covid/economist_excess_deaths) and  [economist_historical_deaths](https://covid-19.datasettes.com/covid/economist_historical_deaths) tables, with one alteration: a `cadence` column is added showing if each row is being collected on either a `weekly` or `monthly` basis.

 ## Example issues